 "The report card can help you identify areas that need improvement, recognize areas in which your brand is strong, and learn more about how your particular brand is configured." - Kevin Keller

-The characteristics outlined by Keller are the backbone of a successful brand strategy, and should be every marketer's top priority.
+The characteristics outlined by Keller are the backbone of a successful brand strategy, and improving them should be every marketer's top priority.

-Marketers who build strong brands use these report cards to clarify, implement, and communicate their marketing strategy.
+Marketers who build strong brands use these report cards to clarify, implement, and communicate their marketing strategy in the boardroom.

-The brand report card can be used by new marketing managers when starting at a new company to quickly assess the strengths and weaknesses of the brand.
+The brand report card can be used by new marketing consultants, agencies or managers when starting at a new company to quickly assess the strengths and weaknesses of the brand.

 The brand report card exercise can then be repeated once a year to measure the progress on improving areas of concern.